What is a Sober Living Home?

 - Lowered risk of relapse

-A recent study on sober living homes found that the strong social support networks that sober living home fosters is one of the most important aspects of long term sobriety.
-Individuals with strong sober relationships were found to have significantly lower chances of relapse even years after graduating from their sober living homes.
+A recent study on sober homes found that they foster strong social support networks, which is one of the most important aspects of long term sobriety.
+Individuals with strong sober relationships were found to have significantly lower chances of relapse even years after graduating from their sober homes.

 Finding a Sober Living Near You